 Plus, history graduates enjoy higher median salaries than all other grads of the liberal arts and humanities.* And the public's interest in history is a major economic driver.
 Look at these stats:

-- American college graduates from the Class of 2014 who obtained jobs with a history degree earned starting salaries of $37,557, on average.
-And some of them reported making a starting salary of more than $43,900.**
+- American college graduates from the Class of 2016 who obtained jobs with a history degree earned starting salaries of $47,500, on average.**

 - About 10 years after graduation, the median salary for history majors in the U.S. is $71,000, and the highest-earning history grads make over $149,000.***

 - In 2015, culture and heritage activities—such as visits to national monuments, museums, art galleries, and historical locations—were among the most popular things to do in the U.S. by international tourists, behind only shopping and general sightseeing.****